Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Juli 2025 14.28.21 UTC
+- WIB: Kamis, 3 Juli 2025 15.36.40 UTC
-- WITA: Kamis, 3 Juli 2025 15.28.21 UTC
+- WITA: Kamis, 3 Juli 2025 16.36.40 UTC
-- WIT: Kamis, 3 Juli 2025 16.28.21 UTC
+- WIT: Kamis, 3 Juli 2025 17.36.40 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: technology
+Kategori: success